DataType of EML for KEPLER

 Shawn is working on.

-#1 Updated by Jing Tao almost 14 years ago
+#1 Updated by Jing Tao over 15 years ago

 Add new classes - NumericDomain, TextDomain, DatTimeDomain and EnumericDomain